handsontable/handsontable/docs/next/guides/accessories-and-menus/keyboard-shortcuts.md

 [[toc]]

-## About keyboard shortcuts
+## Overview

-You can intuitively navigate Handsontable with a keyboard, using the out-of-the-box [default keyboard shortcuts](#default-keyboard-shortcuts).
+Out of the box, you can navigate Handsontable similarly to Google Sheets or Microsoft Excel, using the [default](#default-keyboard-shortcuts) keyboard shortcuts.

-You can also completely [customize your keyboard shortcuts](#customizing-keyboard-shortcuts), using Handsontable's dedicated [`ShortcutManager` API](@/api/shortcutmanager.md) that lets you:
+You can also completely [customize](#custom-keyboard-shortcuts) your keyboard shortcuts, using the [`ShortcutManager`](@/api/shortcutmanager.md) API:
 - [Add custom keyboard shortcuts](#adding-a-custom-keyboard-shortcut)
 - [Remove keyboard shortcuts](#removing-a-keyboard-shortcut)
 - [Replace keyboard shortcuts](#replacing-a-keyboard-shortcut)